AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 ### Jar Testing
 With the independently mixed solution, it was observed that the solution was first homogenous, but after some time, small particles similar to flocs were observed to form.
 When these flocs were allowed to settle, the majority of these flocs settled to the bottom, with only a small amount of flocs remaining on the surface of the water.

-On the other hand, with the solution collected from the flocculator, it was observed that the majority of the flocs rose to the top of the solution rather than sinking.
+On the other hand, with the solution collected from the flocculator, it was observed that the majority of the flocs rose to the top of the solution rather than sinking (Figure 11).

 <img src="jar 310.gif">